 Did You Know?

-Unlike humans, the shoulder blades of dogs are not attached to the skeleton.
+The shoulder blades of dogs are not attached to the skeleton!

 Shoulder injuries are quite common in dogs, as they can get quite energetic at times.
 In dogs and other four-legged animals, the shoulder joint is the place where the scapula or the shoulder blade meets the humerus or the upper bone of the foreleg.
 The humerus directly fits into the shoulder socket, thereby allowing a dog to stretch its forelegs while running or leaping forward.
 An injury to the shoulder joint or the adjoining tendons can cause a dog to limp in an attempt to not place pressure on his forelimbs.
 This can make many pet owners suspect a foreleg injury.
 But they often forget to take into account that shoulder injuries can also cause limping or lameness in dogs.

 This is a common shoulder problem that can develop over a period of time.
 Tenosynovitis is inflammation of the tendons of the biceps brachii muscle and its sheath which is located in front of the shoulder blade.
 This condition is more common in athletic dogs and medium to large, mature dogs.
 It is usually caused by repetitive injury to the tendons.